 In September 2011, the trustees held two public information meetings to describe the restoration planning process and to seek restoration ideas.
-Based on input received from the meetings and information from biologists familiar with piping plovers, the trustees have prepared a draft restoration plan and environmental assessment for piping plover.
+Based on input received from the meetings and information from biologists familiar with piping plovers, the trustees prepared a draft restoration plan and environmental assessment for piping plover.
+The draft plan was released in June 2012 for public comment, and a public meeting was held July 10, 2012, in Fall River, Mass.

-The plan identifies and evaluates five alternatives to restore piping plovers.
-The preferred alternative is to implement an enhanced management program at breeding sites in Massachusetts and Rhode Island.
-The program would consist of three activities to increase the survival and productivity of nesting piping plovers: predator management, enforcement, and outreach and education.
-Reducing predation is a key component of the program because predation is currently the most serious threat to breeding piping plovers.
-It results in the loss of eggs, chicks and adults throughout the piping plover's range.
-In Massachusetts, nearly 30 percent of nests are unsuccessful in some years due to predation.
+The final plan will be used to implement an enhanced management program at breeding sites in Massachusetts and Rhode Island.
+The program will consist of three activities to increase the survival and productivity of nesting piping plovers: predator management, enforcement, and outreach and education.